joykm/superquadric-volume/README.txt

 **Instructions on compiling and running the program:
 1.)
-Use the command ./script.txt to run the script which will compile and run project2.cpp
+Use the command ./script.txt to run the script which will compile and run superquadricVolume.cpp